Cervical neck instability | disc disease and degenerative arthritis | Prolotherapy treatments

 However, it may limit motion to such an extent that patients become completely unable to move that portion of their neck.
 In addition, fusion operations can accelerate the degeneration of adjacent vertebrae as the motion in the neck is distributed more on these tissues.

-In a more detailed look at the above cited study, these doctors writing in the medical journal Spine looked at the factors affecting the outcome of surgical versus nonsurgical treatment of cervical radiculopathy.
+In a more detailed look at the results of the above study, the researchers looked at the factors affecting the outcome of surgical versus nonsurgical treatment of cervical radiculopathy.

 They wanted to analyze factors that may influence the outcome of anterior cervical decompression and fusion (ACDF) followed by physiotherapy versus physiotherapy alone for treatment of patients with cervical radiculopathy.